-- Specify the necessary settings in the window that appears by clicking the [] button and save the roll. - To exit, click the [Close] button.
+- Specify the necessary settings in the window that appears by clicking the [] button and save the roll. - To revert settings to those when captured, click the [] button. - To exit, click the [Close] button.

-- Editing performed with this function is not supported with these functions: "Copying a Recipe and Applying to Another Image" (p.97), "Saving a Recipe as a File" (p.97), and "Loading and Applying Recipes" (p.98). - Even after changing the representative image in a roll with this function, shooting information for the roll displayed in the main window, etc. is information for the representative image at the time of shooting. - Adjustments (recipe) made to a roll in the main window, etc. are not applied in the window for this function (except for 90° image rotation).
+- Editing performed with this function is not supported with these functions: "Copying a Recipe and Applying to Another Image" (p.99), "Saving a Recipe as a File" (p.99), and "Loading and Applying Recipes" (p.100). - Editing performed with this function cannot be reverted to the states in [Revert to shot settings] or [Revert to last saved settings] in the [Adjustment] tab in the menu even if they are selected.
+However, you can press this function's [] button to revert the image to the captured image. - Even after changing the representative image in a roll with this function, shooting information for the roll displayed in the main window, etc. is information for the representative image at the time of shooting. - Adjustments (recipe) made to a roll in the main window, etc. are not applied in the window for this function (except for 90° image rotation).